-If a health insurance carrier does not recognize an individual's relationship to the primary subscriber as a covered relationship, see SEP 1: Qualifying Life Events for Special Enrollment Period, Matrix 5.3.
-YHI will manually split the household to process the case.
+If a health insurance carrier does not recognize an individual's relationship to the primary subscriber as a covered relationship, the household will be given the option to enroll household members on separate insurance policies.
+See SEP 1: Qualifying Life Events for Special Enrollment Period, Matrix 5.3.
 See Insurance 5: Calculating Distribution of APTC for Custom Grouping Groups.